 GPS Anti-Jam Systems

-With nearly 20 years’ experience, Raytheon UK is a world leader in the development, production and supply of GPS anti-jamming systems to the majority of the world’s military forces.
+With over 20 years’ experience, Raytheon UK is a world leader in the development, production and supply of analogue and digital GPS anti-jamming systems to the majority of the world’s military forces.
 Currently, Raytheon UK provides GPS anti-jam systems to the UK Ministry of Defence, U.S. Department of Defense and more than 20 other nations.
-Raytheon UK has designed and manufactured in excess of 10,000 GPS anti-jam units for the world-wide market.
-Read about its GAS-1, Landshield, Small Antenna System (SAS) Advanced Digital Antenna Production (ADAP) and Mini-GAS, products.
+Raytheon UK has designed and manufactured in excess of 10,000 GPS anti-jam units for the worldwide market.

 GPS ANTI-JAM DIGITAL ANTENNA PRODUCTS

-Landshield interfaces with standalone GPS receivers or those integrated within communication, inertial navigation, sighting, vehicle or weapon-aiming systems.
-Weighing just 1kg, the typical installations it is suitable for are: military, critical national infrastructure, maritime, government and avionics where low Size, Weight and Power constraints are key.
+Landshield® interfaces with standalone GPS receivers or those integrated within communication, inertial navigation, sighting, vehicle or weapon-aiming systems.
+These fully integrated GPS-AJ antennas are suitable for military, critical national infrastructure, maritime, government and avionics where low Size, Weight and Power constraints are key.

 Advanced Digital Antenna Production (ADAP)